Meet our board members:

 He lives in Worcester with his wife and two children.

 Hannah is one of the original Board members and a resident of the Lyng estate.
 Hannah has been involved with the Association since it’s foundation in 2000 so has seen the project evolve from just an idea back in the mid 1990’s through to it’s completion.

-Eileen is another resident on the Lyng and joined the Board in 2018.
+David is another resident on the Lyng and joined the Board on an observer basis in 2019.